 Project Submittal Phase:

-It is important that residents provide input in during the project submittal phase within the TIP development process because the STI legislation limits project submission to MPOs, RPOs, or NCDOT Divisions.
+It is important that residents provide input during the project submittal phase within the TIP development process because the STI legislation limits project submission to MPOs, RPOs, or NCDOT Divisions.
 This requires residents, local governments, and other public interest groups to actively participate in the CRTPO’s public involvement period of its project submission phase to ensure that their priorities are being considered within this process.
-A public comment period was held from August 17, 2017 until August 31,2017 on the projects of all transportation modes that were proposed for submission for NCDOT Prioritization 5.0.
-A summary of public comments received can be viewed here.
-The public comments were presented as part of the CRTPO board approval of the project lists during the September 20, 2017 MPO meeting.
+A public comment period will be held from September 19, 2019 until October 19, 2019 on the projects of all transportation modes that were proposed for submission for NCDOT Prioritization 6.0.
+Following the public comment period, a summary of comments will be posted on the website and will be presented to the CRTPO Board as part of the project list approval process.

 The STI legislation requires that MPOs in North Carolina must develop an adopt a methodology for assigning its local input points as part of the NCDOT Prioritization process.